LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       Shortcuts are normally spanning the whole row, except for [multiple-lined shortcuts](#multiple-lined-shortcut) which may have two next to each other.
 They also feature a 2px shadow on the bottom to highlight their clickability.

-      ## Versions
+      ## Variations

-      There are three main versions of the shortcut:
+      There are three main variations of the shortcut:

       * **Alerting** (more known as "**Glasspinne**"), which are used to highlight important actions which the user needs to act on.